Fladolcetta/DnD/docs/code.md

 def get_all_races() -> list
 ```

-Get a list of all the Dungeons and Dragons races
+Get a list of all the Dungeons and Dragons races.

 <a id="__init__"></a>

 # \_\_init\_\_

+A module to initialize the application.

 <a id="dice"></a>